 Accordingly, the definition of "sexual servitude" is broad enough to reach buyers who patronize a minor for commercial sex.
 Further, Ga.
-Code Ann. § 16-5-46(c) can apply to buyers based on the terms "solicits" and, following federal precedent, "obtains."2
+Code Ann. § 16-5-46(c) can apply to buyers based on the terms "solicits" and,

-&lt;sup>1 Evaluations of state laws are based on legislation enacted as of August 1, 2022.
+1 Evaluations of state laws are based on legislation enacted as of July 1, 2023.

-Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws3 specifically criminalize purchasing or soliciting commercial sex with any minor under 18.

 Georgia law criminalizes soliciting commercial sex acts with a minor under Ga.
 Code Ann. § 16-6-15 (Solicitation of sodomy).
-However, this offense addresses on a narrow subset of sexual conduct.
+However, this offense addresses only a narrow subset of sexual conduct.
 It states,

-(a) A person commits the offense of solicitation of sodomy when he solicits another to perform or submit to an act of sodomy.
-Except as provided in subsection (b) of this Code section, a person convicted of solicitation of sodomy shall be punished as for a misdemeanor.

-(b) A person convicted of solicitation of sodomy when such offense involves the solicitation of a person or persons under the age of 18 years to perform or submit to an act of sodomy for money shall be guilty of a felony and shall be punished by imprisonment for a period of not less than five nor more than 20 years and shall be fined not less than \$2,500.00 nor more than \$10,000.00.
+- (a) A person commits the offense of solicitation of sodomy when he solicits another to perform or submit to an act of sodomy.
+Except as provided in subsection (b) of this Code section, a person convicted of solicitation of sodomy shall be punished as for a misdemeanor. - (b) A person convicted of solicitation of sodomy when such offense involves the solicitation of a person or persons under the age of 18 years to perform or submit to an act of sodomy4 for money shall be guilty of a felony and shall be punished by imprisonment for a period of not less than five nor more than 20 years and shall be fined not less than \$2,500.00 nor more than \$10,000.00.

-Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws apply to traffickers and protect all minors under 18.
+Policy Goal 1.3 Commercial sexual exploitation of children (CSEC) laws5 apply to traffickers and protect all minors under 18.